Children all over the country go to many different kinds of schools.

 Generally, schools that are paid for by the government have to follow the national curriculum.

 A comprehensive school is the name for a school which anyone can go to - regardless of how well they do in exams - and where everybody is taught together.
+They are usually run by the local education authority - a part of the local council in that area.

 These are schools which have a focused on a particular religion.
 They generally have to follow the national curriculum, but may have more freedom when it comes to what is taught about religion or over which children go to them.